spsforks/SCons-scons-wiki/SConsCrashCourse.md

 env.Append(LIBPATH = ['/usr/local/lib/'])
 ```

-Add libraries to link against
+Add libraries to link against.
+Note you use just the base name, scons will format this to be correct for the build system.
 ```python
 env.Append(LIBS = ['SDL_image','GL'])
 ```